Good Clinical Practice (GCP) Courses

 Target Group

-Please note: this GCP course does not replace the Clinical Investigators Course I and II (Basic, Advanced), as it is a refresher of those course contents only.
+GCP Refresher does not replace Clinical Investigators Course I (Basic) and II (Advanced)..

 Structure

-This half-day compact course consists of four parts of 30 to 45 minute presentations, followed by a question
+Three-hour online course with 4 parts of 30 to 45 minute presentations, followed by Q & A.

 • Part 1 consists of the basic principles and study project required documentation.